-- Ensuring that pick-up is from a specified location that can be utilised in all weather conditions, preferably in view of the public - If an adult is remaining to ensure all children are collected, to do so at the specified location in public view - Inform parents on a regular basis as to the collection of their children when, where and what to do if they are delayed - Signed permission at the start of the term/season by the child's parent agreeing to the organisations transport policy
+- Ensuring that pick-up is from a specified location that can be utilised in all weather conditions, preferably in view of the public - If an adult is remaining to ensure all children are collected, to do so at the specified location in public view - Inform parent(s)/guardian(s) on a regular basis as to the collection of their children when, where and what to do if they are delayed, and - Signed permission at the start of the term/season by the child's parent(s)/guardian(s) agreeing to the organisations transport policy.

-- Transporting a child unaccompanied, or - Transporting a single child with adults who are related or in a relationship
+- Transporting a child unaccompanied, and - Transporting a single child with adults who are related or in a relationship.